mimic-sussex/sema/docs/semaIR.md

 ```
 It needs a function name, and an array of parameters.
 You can use any of the options below:

+## Audio outputs

+### dac
+Output a signal - copy a single signal to all output channels
+Parameters:
+  1. Signal

+### dacx
+Output a signal to a single channel
+Parameters:
+  1. Signal
+  2. Channel number (starting from 0)

 ## Oscillators

 ### saw